Rocket Watts: 2019–20 season

-2020–2021 season
+2020–21 season

 Watts tipped off his sophomore campaign by coming off the bench for 23 minutes, recording two points and three assists for Michigan State in a 83–67 win against Eastern Michigan.
-In his next game, an 80–70 win against Notre Dame, Rocket scored 13 points in his 20 minutes off the bench, good enough for second on the team that night.
+In his next game, an 80–70 win against Notre Dame, Watts scored 13 points in his 20 minutes off the bench, good enough for second on the team that night.
 In addition, he tied his career high of 6 assists.
 In the Spartans 75–69 upset of Duke, Watts received his first start of the season.
-He responded by leading the team in scoring with 20 points, including 3 crucial late free throws to help stave off a Duke comeback.
-The next game, a 83–76 Spartan victory over Detroit Mercy, Watts once again received the start and led the team with a career high 23 points.
+He responded by leading the team in scoring with 20 points, including three crucial, late free throws to help stave off a Blue Devils comeback.
+The next game, a 83–76 Spartan victory over Detroit Mercy, Watts once again received the start and led the team with a career-high 23 points.
 He followed that up with 10 points and 6 assists in his third start on the season, a 79–61 win over Western Michigan.
 In the next game against Oakland, Watts ran into foul trouble early and wound up with 9 points in 22 minutes as the Spartans won 109–91 to improve to 6–0 on the season.
 In the Spartans first loss of the year, a 79–65 loss to Northwestern, Watts was ice cold, only scoring 5 points, all of which were in the final 4 minutes.
 Watts continued to struggle against Wisconsin, only scoring 5 points in 26 minutes as the Spartans dropped to 0–2 in conference, losing 85–76.
 He did set a new career high with 7 assists, however.
 In the next game, an 81–56 loss against Minnesota, Watts only scored 2 points.

-On December 31, 2020, Spartans coach Tom Izzo stated that Watts would be moving back to his ‘natural’ position at shooting guard instead of point guard.
+On December 31, 2020, Spartans coach Tom Izzo stated that Watts would be moving back to his 'natural' position at shooting guard instead of point guard.

-In MSU’s first conference win of the year, an 84–77 triumph over Nebraska, Watts scored 9 points coming off the bench, with two late free throws helping finish off the Cornhuskers.
+In MSU's first conference win of the year, an 84–77 triumph over Nebraska, Watts scored 9 points coming off the bench, with two late free throws helping finish off the Cornhuskers.

 On March 29, 2021, Watts entered the NCAA transfer portal thereby ending his career with the Spartans, ultimately transferring to Mississippi State.

-2021–2022 season
+2021–22 season

 Watts was limited to 19 games as a junior due to injuries to his hip and elbow.
 He averaged 4.4 points per game while shooting 40.2 percent from the floor and 26.7 percent from beyond the arc.
-After the season, coach Ben Howland was fired and Watts opted to transfer to Oakland.
+After the season, coach Ben Howland was fired and Watts opted to transfer to Oakland for his senior season.

+Professional career

+Watts went undrafted in the 2024 NBA draft.

+BK Iskra Svit

+On July 24, 2025, Watts signed with BK Iskra Svit of the Slovak Basketball League.